 Your center of gravity shifts as your belly grows and your posture pays the price.
 As you start rapidly gaining weight in the final trimester your pelvic floor can easily become weak so make sure you keep up your pelvic floor exercises every day 3x times a day if you remember and completely stop all impact exercise like running, jumping and heavy lifting.

 Making sure you are not carrying your heavy toddler all the time is important for caring for your pelvic floor and back.
-I know its almost impossible as I have the same struggles with Millie but it is important that we get them understanding mummy cant carry them all the time anymore.
+I know its almost impossible as I have the same struggles but it is important that we get them understanding mummy cant carry them all the time anymore.

 When it comes to exercise trimester 3 is not the time to be starting any crazy exercise program but a time to start resting more, stretching more and listening to your body.
 If you cant continue to exercise that’s ok allow yourself to rest and surrender your body and self to the process.